Oluwaseunoa/qr-code-webapp/README.md

 To run the app locally, follow the steps below:

 1. Clone the repository:
-bash
-Copy
-Edit
 git clone https://github.com/your-username/qr-code-generator.git
 cd qr-code-generator

 2. Install dependencies:
-bash
-Copy
-Edit
 npm install

-3. Set up environment variables:
+3. Set up environment variables (optional):
 Create a .env file in the root directory and add any necessary environment variables.
-For example:
+For example: e.g PORT=3000

-makefile
-Copy
-Edit
-PORT=3000
-4. Run the app:
+5. Run the app:
-bash
-Copy
-Edit
 npm start
 Your app will be available at http://localhost:3000.